Sound City Studios: History

 In early 2017 a partnership was formed between Sandy Skeeter, daughter of founder Tom Skeeter, and Olivier Chastan in order to reopen the studio.
 Sound City is now the home of two of just 11 surviving Helios Type 69 consoles and continues to use classic analog recording techniques in many of its productions.
 While the control rooms received some upgrades, including Pro Tools, the main studio remains exactly as it was built in 1969.

+In 2018, Tony Berg and Blake Mills took over the lease for Sound City Studios.

 Sound

 Sound City Studios prides itself on having a very particular sound when it comes to recording drums.
 Toto drummer Jeff Porcaro insisted that one only had to set up the drums in order to get a good drum sound.
 Producer Rick Rubin said that "guitars sound pretty much the same everywhere, but drums change from room to room, and the sound at Sound City was among the best".
 Producer Greg Fidelman recorded the sound of a bass drum from each of the big recording studios in the Los Angeles area, subsequently playing the sample for Metallica without divulging from which studio the sound had originated.
 Based upon this sample, the band chose Sound City Studios to record Death Magnetic.
 In addition, when asked by Nine Inch Nails to be a guest drummer on some songs, Dave Grohl agreed only if the songs were to be recorded at Sound City Studios.
 The interior of the main studio has allegedly never been painted over, nor its linoleum tiles changed, due to fear that any such change would directly affect the "legendary sound quality" of the room.